karthik-muth/https-karthik-muth.github.io-/about/intro.md

 Hello 👋,
-I'm Karthik Muthuswamy, a visual journalist and a software developer based in Stockholm.
+I'm Karthik Muthuswamy, a freelance visual journalist and a software developer based in Stockholm.
 I enjoy creating visual stories using interactive storytelling techniques.

 When I’m not working, I enjoy being in nature, hiking in the mountains or by the sea doing activities like 🧗 ⛷ ⛺️ 🛶 🏊.